Skip to main content

 3. $HOME/.memtrace/memtrace.toml

-All config values can be overridden with environment variables using the MEMTRACE_ prefix:
+All TOML keys can be overridden with environment variables using the MEMTRACE_ prefix and _ between sections:

 MEMTRACE_SERVER_PORT=9100